 give the Authority power to make decisions on minor amendments to the Food Standards Code where clear policy direction has already been given by ANZFSC, with ANZFSC having the capacity to over rule these decisions.
-The amendments also increase the circumstances in which the Authority can shorten and increase the flexibility of the assessment process for applications and proposals:
+The amendments also increase the circumstances in which the Authority can shorten and increase the flexibility of the assessment process for applications and proposals;

 - include objectives in the Act, and expand the functions of the Authority to reflect its current role; - apply the Authority's assessment and consultation processes to the development of both food standards and codes of practice, and to make the primary objectives of those food regulatory measures the protection of public health and safety and the prevention of misleading and deceptive conduct in relation to the sale, advertising and labelling of food.
 The amendments will also clarify the things which the Authority is required to consider when developing new regulatory measures including requiring a consideration of the impacts of those food regulatory measures; - amend the definition of food to be consistent with definitions in State and Territory Food Acts.
 The reforms will also provide the Minister with power to declare substances to be food in order to improve regulation at the food/drug interface.
-The new powers will also enable the Authority to implement the new food safety reforms and ensure that new foods and individual products can be regulated in a manner which will ensure the protection of public health and the prevention of misleading or deceptive behaviour; - introduce a work program arrangement for the Authority to enable the Authority to delay processing applications which are outside its work program and recover costs for processing applications for which there is a capturable industry benefit.
-Linking the charges with a capturable benefit is consistent with Commonwealth government policy.
-These amendments were previously contained in the Australia New Zealand Food Authority Amendment Bill 1996, which lapsed during 1998 but have been revised during 1999 to incorporate comments arising from consultation.
+The new powers will also enable the Authority to implement the new food safety reforms and ensure that new foods and individual products can be regulated in a manner which will ensure the protection of public health and the prevention of misleading or deceptive behaviour; - introduce a work plan arrangement for the Authority to enable the Authority to prioritise its work, and to recover costs for processing applications for which there is a exclusive, capturable commercial benefit and applications that the applicant wishes to have assessed earlier than the work plan would otherwise allow.
+Linking charges with a capturable commercial benefit is consistent with Commonwealth government policy.
+Similar amendments were previously contained in the Authority Amendment Bill 1996, which lapsed during 1998 but have been revised during 1999 to incorporate comments arising from consultation.